 In December 2012, violence escalated in the CAR.
 The Séléka rebel coalition (a loose alliance of three predominantly Muslim rebel groups) emerged, unhappy over the lack of implementation of previous peace agreements (both the 13 April 2007 peace agreement with the government and the 2008 Libreville Comprehensive Peace Agreement).
 Beginning on 10 December 2012, Séléka attacked and seized control of several towns in northern CAR, prompting Security Council attention and press statements on 19 and 27 December condemning the attacks.
 Intervention by Chad and the Economic Community of Central African States (ECCAS) led to negotiations with the Bozizé government in January 2013; a ceasefire agreement and the Libreville Agreements of 11 January 2013 initiating a three-year power-sharing arrangement in which a National Transition Council (NTC) would form a unity government (endorsed in UNSCR 2088, 24 January 2013).

-Throughout 2013, the situation significantly deteriorated with increased instability, widespread human rights violations, and massive displacement of population.
+Throughout 2013, the situation deteriorated with increased instability, widespread human rights violations, and massive displacement of population.
 Notwithstanding ongoing diplomatic attempts and even some agreement (N’Djamena Declaration of 18 April 2013 recognizing the Djotodia government), his inability to govern led to a breakdown of law and order, lack of basic services (water, sanitation, security, education) and further splintering of the rebel coalition itself.
-Insecurity adversely affected humanitarian access, forcing relief organizations (many who were targets of attacks) to scale down or suspend their activities, while the need for humanitarian assistance grew to more than half of the 4.6 million population; 20% of the population fled, fueling the humanitarian and regional crisis and the potential for mass atrocities.
+Insecurity adversely affected humanitarian access, forcing relief organizations (many who were targets of attacks) to scale down or suspend their activities, while the need for humanitarian assistance grew to more than half of the 4.6 million population; 20% of the population fled, fueling the humanitarian and regional crisis and increasing the potential for mass atrocities.

 On 10 October 2013, the Security Council adopted UNSCR 2121, reinforcing the United Nations Integrated Peacebuilding Office in CAR (BINUCA) and expressing readiness to consider “appropriate measures” against those fueling violence.
 The Council also supported deployment of the African-led International Support Mission in the Central African Republic (MISCA), reinforcing and strengthening the joint efforts of the AU and ECCAS.